A guided residual search for nonlinear state-space identification: Experimental Results

-We initialize the final optimization stage using the \ac{nllfr} model obtained at the last iteration shown in Fig.~\ref{fig:f16_dist_shift}.
-Although this model exhibits a higher simulation error than the initial linear model, this does not necessarily indicate an unfavorable parameter region.
-Moreover, simulation accuracy is less critical here, since the optimization is performed over shorter horizons.
-We track the multiple-shooting optimization over 1000 IPOPT iterations with an interval length of \(d=200\) samples\footnote{Chosen as a compromise between memory usage and algorithm performance; $d=1$ would offer best convergence but exceeds available memory.}, and compare it to a linear-only initialization.
+We initialize the final optimization stage with the \ac{nllfr} model obtained at the last iteration in Fig.~\ref{fig:f16_dist_shift} and compare the resulting multiple-shooting optimization over 1000 IPOPT iterations with \(d=200\) samples\footnote{Chosen as a compromise between memory usage and algorithm performance; $d=1$ would offer best convergence but exceeds available memory.} against a linear-only initialization\footnote{ This essentially follows the approach of~\cite{schoukens2020initialization}, replacing single shooting by multiple shooting in the final optimization stage. }.
 The resulting simulation \acp{nrmse}, averaged over the three outputs, are shown in Fig.~\ref{fig:benchmark_resultsf16_final_opti}.
-Although the linear model starts from a lower simulation error, it quickly becomes trapped in a local minimum and shows little further improvement.
-In contrast, the \ac{nllfr} model, despite its poorer initial performance, improves rapidly and converges to a substantially better solution.
-Figure~\ref{fig:benchmark_resultsf16_final_opti} thus demonstrates that initial \ac{nllfr} models obtained via the sequential approach may lie in a favorable parameter region for subsequent optimization, even when their initial simulation error is high.
+Despite starting from a lower simulation error, the linear-only initialization fails to escape a poor local minimum, whereas the proposed initialization improves rapidly and converges to a substantially better solution, indicating a more favorable initial parameter region. {Each iteration in Fig.~\ref{fig:benchmark_resultsf16_final_opti} required approximately \SI{4.2}{\second}, resulting in a total runtime of about \SI{70}{\minute}.}

 We finally assess the generalization performance of the optimized \ac{nllfr} model on an unseen test dataset consisting of eight steady-state periods of the same random-phase multisine realization, applied at a higher amplitude of \SI{85.7}{\newton} \ac{rms}.
 As with the training data, the periods are averaged and low-pass filtered at \SI{15}{\hertz}.
-Table~\ref{tab:f16_results_grs} reports the per-output simulation \acp{nrmse} compared to the \ac{bla}.
+Table~\ref{tab:f16_results_grs} reports the per-output simulation \acp{nrmse} compared to the \ac{bla}\footnote{Direct comparison with prior literature is limited by the sparse use of this benchmark and by differences in data processing across studies.}.
 The \ac{nllfr} model achieves a clear improvement, although the increased excitation amplitude, system complexity, and limited training data result in some residual simulation error.